Weather in 5/Joe & Joe Weather Show Latest Podcast

 NATIONAL SEVERE WEATHER OUTLOOK

-MANY THANKS TO TROPICAL TIDBITS FOR THE USE OF MAPS
+MANY THANKS TO TROPICAL TIDBITS & F5 WEATHER FOR THE USE OF MAPS

 Please note that with regards to any tropical storms or hurricanes, should a storm be threatening, please consult your local National Weather Service office or your local government officials about what action you should be taking to protect life and property.